shamotj/docker-gitlab-ci-runner-php/README.md

-# docker-gitlab-ci-runner-php
+# Gitlab CI runner docker image with PHP, Composer and PHPUnit
-Dockerfile for docker-gitlab-ci-runner-php image
+This image is based on official gitlab/gitlab-runner:alpine.